Cabo Daciolo: Political career

 Member of the Socialism and Liberty Party, he was elected federal representative for Rio de Janeiro at the 2014 state elections.
 In March 2015, Daciolo got into a controversy with his party after supporting the release of 12 police officers accused of participation in the torture and murder of bricklayer Amarildo Dias de Souza in 2013.
 In May of the same year, PSOL national directory voted, 53 to 1, to expel Daciolo from the party after he proposed a constitutional amendment to change the first paragraph of the Constitution of Brazil from "all the power comes from the people" to "all the power comes from God", which, according to the party, harms the secular state.
 In the same meeting, PSOL also voted, 31 to 24, to not recall his term to the Superior Electoral Court.

-During the voring of the impeachment of Dilma Rousseff, Daciolo not only supported the removal of the president, but also of the vice president, Michel Temer, criticized the President of the Chamber, Eduardo Cunha, Rede Globo, and his state's governor and vice governor Luiz Fernando Pezão and Francisco Dornelles, respectively.
+During the voting of the impeachment of Dilma Rousseff, Daciolo not only supported the removal of the president, but also of the vice president, Michel Temer, criticized the President of the Chamber, Eduardo Cunha, Rede Globo, and his state's governor and vice governor Luiz Fernando Pezão and Francisco Dornelles, respectively.

 In December 2017, Daciolo was acquitted by the Supreme Federal Court based on a bill proposed by him when he was already the subject of a lawsuit.
 Daciolo was a defendant in a criminal lawsuit for criminal association (Article 288 of the Penal Code of Brazil) and for many articles of the National Security Law, but he was benefited by a bill proposed by himself which gave amnesty to military firefighters and police officers from many states who participated in strikes from 2011 to 2015.
 On 28 March 2018, he was launched by Patriota as candidate for President of Brazil.

 In July 2018, in a session of the Chamber of Deputies, Daciolo "profetized" the cure of a fellow lawmaker, Mara Gabrilli, who is disabled.
 Daciolo spent most part of his electoral campaign at Monte das Oliveiras, a mount in the neighbourhood of Campo Grande, Rio de Janeiro.

 For the 2022 presidential elections, Daciolo endorsed Ciro Gomes and almost got affiliated to the Democratic Labour Party (PDT).
 On 15 March 2022, he announced his pre-candidacy for governor of Rio de Janeiro for the Republican Party of the Social Order (PROS), but later the party's national executive rejected his candidacy.
 On 2 April 2022, he joined PDT to run for senator.